ekmin/the-crimson-forge/README.md

 * orderItem
 * blockContent

-All fields are modeled to represent real product metadata, categories, and order details.
+All fields are modeled to represent real product data, categories, and order details.

 > Product images are taken from [Wookieepedia | Fandom](https://starwars.fandom.com/wiki/Main_Page)